 Lastly, Japanese maples do not like a lot of fertilizer.
 In fact, variegated maples may even loose their color variation if over fertilized.
 A slow-release fertilizer, such as Osmocote, is recommended.
-Fertilize in spring and in mid-summer.
+If planted in the ground fertilize once in the spring.
 Do not fertilize in the fall or winter as the maple requires a dormant period, which would be jeopardized by applying fertilizer.
 When in doubt or if you have questions not answered in this section - please call or email me.
-Sam, the Maple_Lady.

 Sam, the Maple_Lady.